Everything You Need to Know About Laser Wheel Alignment

 How is Vehicle Wheel Alignment Tested?

-The laser wheel alignment products we specialise in are quick and easy to use as well as being accurate and durable.
-You can view our Laser Alignment products or alternatively contact us to talk about your company's' needs.
+The laser wheel alignment systems we manufacture are quick and easy to use, accurate and durable, and built in the UK to last.
+You can explore our laser wheel alignment machines or contact our team to discuss your workshop's needs.

 The vehicle is put on a ramp, allowing the wheels to rotate.
 Gauges are attached to each of the wheels and a light beam is shone from one wheel to another.
 From this, the technician can calculate the alignment from where the laser falls on the scales on each wheel.
 Depending on where the beams of light fall on a scale, the technician can see whether the wheels are in or out of alignment.
 With the use of a Digital Camber Castor Gauge, Camber and Castor can also be measured - if necessary, corrections will be made to restore the alignment.